Can the Police See Your Deleted Search History?

 Q: Is it legal for the police to access my search history without my permission?

-A: No, it’s not legal for the police to access your search history without your permission or a valid warrant.
+A: No, it’s not legal for the police or the government to access your search history without your permission or a valid warrant.
 They can only access your data if they have a valid reason to do so.

 In conclusion, the police can access your deleted search history with the help of special tools and only when they have a valid warrant or permission from you.
 However, you can use encryption methods and VPNs to make it more difficult for them to access your data, and keep your online activities private.